iampaavan/WebMaps-with-Python-and-Folium/README.md

 Display webmap having data regarding highest mountain ranges and population of the world

 a) Run the Python code to generate the map saved in .html format.
-b) Double the generated html file to view the map.
+b) Double click the generated html file to view the map.